Dominskyi93/rick-and-morty/README.md

 5. Access the application in your web browser at `http://localhost:8080`

 Or you can use docker
-- First, make sure you have docker installed
+1. First, make sure you have docker installed and running
-- Copy this command `docker pull dominskyi/rick-and-morty`
+2. Clone the repository
-- Run the command in the terminal
+3. Build the project: `mvn clean install`
-- Run the command
+4. Run the command `docker-compose up` in the terminal

 ## API Endpoints
 The following API endpoints are available: